LISTEN TO THIS ARTICLE

 The Continual Learning Problem

-The problem isn't visual grounding, screenshots of different word processors look similar.
+The problem isn't visual grounding, screenshots of different applications look similar.
 It's interaction patterns.
 Right-click context menus vary.
 Keyboard shortcuts differ.
 File dialogs behave inconsistently.
-Agents trained on one environment don't generalize to cosmetically similar ones.
+Agents trained on one environment don't generalize to the next.

 What This Actually Changes